 - Knitted lace is made with two or more needles and thread using knitting patterns.

 Two distinct types of lace emerged in Italy and Belgium (then Flanders) in the 15th century: pillow lace and point lace.
 Pillow lace is also known as pin lace or bobbin lace. sturdy paper pattern showing the location for individual pins was placed on a padded pillow.
 The thread was wound around bobbins and then the lace maker manipulated the bobbins around the pins to create the lace pattern.
-We carry a beginning bobbin lace kit (K1280) and these reference books: Beginner’s Guide to Bobbin Lace (1779) and Lessons in Bobbin Lace Making (BOB108).
+If you’re interested in learning, we carry the Beginner’s Guide to Bobbin Lace.
 Do you need more bobbins?
-Check out these selections: Rosewood Continental Style Bobbin (7273), Ebony Mother and Baby Bobbin (7272) and Wooden Bobbin (7274).
+Check out the Rosewood Continental Style Bobbin.

 An early form of tape or point lace was done by the Venetians in the 16th century.
 Lace making soon became a household industry with techniques and patterns a closely guarded secret.
 The general technique was called Point de Venice.
 Here is an example.
 It should be noted that the original Venetian laces were flat.
 Gros point de Venice is one of the most complicated and thickest point lace techniques.
 Probably one of the most recognizable types of point lace is Battenberg lace with is made with a premade tape and embellished with filling stitches and bridges.

 Two well-known designers are Sylvia Murariu and Elena Iove.
-In Sylvia’s books Romanian Point Lace for Beginners (155-794-0001) and Romanian Point Lace for Intermediates and Advanced (155-794-0002) she gives a bit of history.
+In Sylvia’s books Romanian Point Lace for Beginners and Romanian Point Lace for Intermediates and Advanced she gives a bit of history.
 This particular lace came from France, and with its variety of filling stitches it gives the lace maker a lot of freedom to create beautiful laces.
 It also gave women a way to provide for their families.
-While it appears complicated, I can assure you that it is not.
-In fact, if you like techniques where you can make changes and experiment with your design and fibers, then this is for you!!

 You need thread for crocheting the cords.
 DMC Cebelia and Cordonnet work well.
-I have also used Pearl Cotton as long as it has a tight twist such as DMC #5, #8 and #12, Leah’s, and ThreadworX.
+You can also use Pearl Cotton as long as it has a tight twist such as DMC #5, #8 and #12, Leah’s, and ThreadworX.
 Loosely twisted threads such as Caron Collection Watercolours will not work.

 You will need a crochet hook to crochet your cord.
 The size of your hook will depend on the thread.
-It is recommended to use a US 12 with a DMC Cebelia #20.
-However, I can tell you from personal experience that it will totally depend on how YOU crochet.
+It is recommended to use a US 12 with a DMC Cebelia #20, but it may depend on how you crochet.
 As with any crochet project, you will need to do a practice strip.
 Your pattern will help you decide how thick your cord should be to look the best.
 Pick a sewing thread in a contrasting color to use for basting the cord to the fabric.

 A sharp needle is used for basting the cord to the fabric.
 A blunt needle like a tapestry needle #24 is used for needle weaving.

 A good pair of scissors, a needle threader, and a thimble are also useful to have in your basket.
 A large hoop can be very helpful when basting the cords to the pattern.
-I also keep a needle puller (6994) handy.
+You may also want to keep a needle puller handy.
 Sometimes it is hard to get the needle through the center of the cord.
 You decide what works best for you as for both couching the cord and doing the actual stitches.
 Some people prefer a hoop, others enjoying working in hand.

 Order of work